 - Renewable Energy External Wind Checklist B is applicable for to the Buildable Area AUC application as described within AUC Rule 007.

-AEP-Wildlife Process and Contact Information
+Alberta government-Wildlife Process and Contact Information